 - The Partnership at Drugfree.org

 - 1 (855) DRUG-FREE (378-4373)

-- Not a crisis line, but provides information to parents about adolescent and teen drug abuse, prevention and treatment.
+- While not a crisis line, this hotline provides information to parents about adolescent and teen drug abuse, prevention, and treatment.

 Many state government websites will also provide local drug and alcohol resources to those in need.
 To find your state government’s website, do a web search for your state name and ‘.gov’.
 Once your state website is located, substance abuse resources shouldn’t be hard to find and should provide further phone contacts for assistance.